Amber cosmetic bottle with blank label. FDA labeling requirements.

 Your customer should know exactly what they’re buying at a single glance.
 The FDA requires every cosmetic label to include a “statement of identity,” which clearly explains what the product is.
 This is usually its common name, like “Shampoo,” “Lipstick,” or “Moisturizer.”
 You can also use a descriptive or fanciful name, as long as it’s not misleading.
 This statement must be prominently placed on the Principal Display Panel (PDP)—the part of the label most likely to be seen by consumers at the point of sale.
 The goal is transparency, ensuring there’s no confusion about the product’s purpose.
 The official FDA Cosmetics Labeling Guide provides detailed examples for various product types.

-Declare the Net Contents
+State the Net Quantity of Contents

 This part of the label tells consumers how much product is inside the package.
 The net quantity of contents must be stated in weight, measure, or numerical count, depending on the product’s form.
 For example, you might see “Net Wt.
 8 oz.” for a solid cream or “8 fl. oz.” for a liquid lotion.
 According to the Summary of Cosmetics Labeling Requirements, this declaration must appear on the bottom 30% of the PDP of the outer packaging.
 It needs to be distinct and easy to read, ensuring customers can accurately compare product sizes and values.
 This is a small detail that regulators check carefully, so precision is key.